 SLHS 1302 - Rate Your World: Quantifying Judgments of Human Behavior

-Disorders of spoken communication, their functional effect on quality of life for individuals with communication disorders.
-Intervention techniques for specific disorders of speech, language/hearing in context of social, cultural, linguistic diversity.
+Disorders of spoken communication, their functional effect on the quality of life for individuals with communication disorders.
+Intervention techniques for specific disorders of speech, language/hearing in the context of social, cultural, linguistic diversity.

 SLHS 1402 - The Talking Brain

-SLHS 1905 - Freshman Seminar - Social Communication: Beyond Sounds and Words
+SLHS 1912 - Freshman Seminar - Music, Language, and the Brain

 Designed specifically to enhance the first-year experience, freshman seminars allow first-year students to interact in a smaller setting, connect with a faculty member, and become involved in a unique area of study.